UC San Diego Announces Chancellor’s Medal and Revelle Medal Honorees

 The Chancellor’s Medal honorees were chosen from an impressive group of nominees.
 Following are excerpts from their nominations:

-Sue and Steven Hart
+Sue and Steve Hart

 “The broad range of their activities reflects their appreciation and understanding about the value of UC San Diego’s role in cultivating individual minds and programs that produce regional and global impact.”

-Alumni Sue and Steven Hart have served UC San Diego in many capacities—as generous philanthropists, advisors to academic leadership and mentors to students.
+Alumni Sue and Steve Hart have served UC San Diego in many capacities—as generous philanthropists, advisors to academic leadership and mentors to students.
 The couple met on campus as graduate students in mathematics.
 Steven received his master’s degree in 1980 and Sue went on to earn her doctorate in 1986.
 That same year, Steven co-founded ViaSat, Inc., a leading manufacturer of satellite and wireless technology.
 He has since played an essential role in recruiting UC San Diego’s graduates to work at ViaSat, and most recently, the company gave a $1 million gift to the UC San Diego Arthur C. Clarke Center for Human Imagination.
 The Harts' philanthropy spans many years at UC San Diego: they were the first donors to the Alumni Leadership Scholarship Endowment in the early 2000s, providing the catalyst for more than 30 alumni donors to create scholarship endowments.
-They established the Kevin Hart Memorial Scholarship in honor of their late son, with the hope of helping future students.
+They established the Kevin T. Hart Memorial Scholarship in honor of their late son, with the hope of helping future students.
 The couple also supports the Clarion Writers Workshop, a unique forum for speculative literature that draws rising literary stars from across the country.
 Steven serves on the Jacobs School of Engineering Dean’s Council of Advisors, while Sue is a member of the Undergraduate Scholarship Council and the UCSD Alumni awards committee.

 T. Denny Sanford